Olfactory, optic, and auditory nerves are examples of what type of cranial nerves?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The olfactory, optic, and auditory nerves are classified as sensory nerves because their primary function is to transmit sensory information from the sensory organs to the brain.
-The olfactory nerve is responsible for the sense of smell, the optic nerve relays visual information from the retina, and the auditory nerve transmits sound information from the inner ear.
+Olfactory, optic, and auditory nerves are classified as sensory nerves because they are primarily responsible for transmitting sensory information from the sensory organs to the brain.
+The olfactory nerve is involved in the sense of smell, the optic nerve is responsible for vision, and the auditory nerve conveys information about sound.

 Subscribe